The 17 Best Women’s Travel Shirts for Any Kind of Trip

 Bluffworks Threshold Crew & V-Neck T-Shirt

 The Bluffworks Threshold fabric is the important part of this basic tee for travel.
-Bluffworks invented this proprietary fabric in the early days as one of their mainstay materials, and you’ll see why!

-lululemon Love Crewneck T-Shirt
+lululemon Love Curved-Hem Crewneck T-Shirt

 Seadon W’s Traveler Merino Tee